TAKUMIGON logo

 Present

-Former Korea Chapter Lead of the Japanese Cuisine Research Society
+Served as chapter director and Korea president of the Japanese Cuisine Research Society

 2021